Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The eighth script is the automation of the command mv The ninth script is the automation of the command rm The tenth script is the automation of the command rm -r
+The eighth script is the automation of the command mv The ninth script is the automation of the command rm The tenth script is the automation of the command rm -r The eleventh script is the automation of the command cd ..